|Sovereign Harbour||Estate Agents' COP||Council Tax Wrongs||SH Disability Association||E-mails|

-By Keith A. Forbes and his wife Lois Ann Forbes.
-Both disabled, they moved from Scotland in 2016 and now live in Eastbourne, East Sussex.
-They write, administer and webmaster this website.
-Keith is a member of the UK's The Society of Authors and a consumer activist for the elderly and the disabled.
+By Keith A. Forbes.
+Disabled, he lives in Eastbourne and writes, administers and webmasters this website.
+He is a member of the UK's The Society of Authors and an activist for the elderly and disabled.

 Later distinguished Forbeses include one of Scotland's greatest judges and patriots, Duncan Forbes (1685-1747) of Culloden, Inverness-shire.
 By that time, the Forbes influence and power had spread well beyond Aberdeen-shire.
 Hereditary Chief of Clan Forbes is The Right Honorable Lord Forbes, KBE, Premier Baron of Scotland.
 His son, Malcolm, is the Master of Forbes.

 The gathering cry of 'Lonach' is the name of a hill in Strathdon where the clan assembled in times of trouble.

 The March of the Forbes Men at the annual Lonach Gathering at Strathdon is now an established, hugely popular and stirring part of modern Highland life.

 Bannerman, Berrie, Berry, Boyce, Boyes, Fordyce, MacOuat, MacOwat, MacQuattie, MacWatt, Mechie, Mekie, Meldrum, Michie, Middleton, Walter, Walters, Waters, Watson, Watt, Watters, Wattie, Watts.

 Can be acquired from Heritage of Scotland in various heights and weights, costing from £40..